International Deafness Symbol

 While mainly used to identify places that have assistive listening systems (induction loops, FM and infrared), the International Symbol for Deafness can also be used to identify other forms of hearing access.
 There are other symbols that can and should be used to identify services such as Auslan interpreters.

-Becoming an approved user of the Symbol is a simple and quick process that begins with sending us an email.
-To avoid unwanted emails, our address is without spaces: info (type the usual symbol for "at") deafnessforum.org.au
+Becoming an approved user of the Symbol is a simple and quick process that begins with sending us an email to firstname.lastname@example.org

 You can find information about appropriate signs in our Signage guide for hearing augmentation systems

-Your approved use of the symbol will be for terms of up to two financial years beginning 1 July 2015.
+Your approved use of the symbol will be for terms of two years.

 Conditions for use